susam/emfy/README.md

     spaces can be removed with the key sequence `M-x delete-trailing-whitespace RET`.

-  - Show non-existent lines with a special glyph in the left fringe:
+  - Show the end of buffer with a special glyph in the left fringe:

     ```elisp
     (setq-default indicate-empty-lines t)
     ```

-    Showing non-existent lines in a conspicuous manner like this can be helpful to spot any unnecessary empty lines at the end of a buffer.
-An empty line is one that does not contain any character except the terminating newline itself.
-Here is a screenshot that demonstrates this feature:
+    Showing the end of the buffer conspicuously can be helpful to spot any unnecessary blank lines at the end of a buffer.
+A blank line is one that does not contain any character except the terminating newline itself.
+Here is a screenshot that demonstrates this
+    feature:

     <!-- lorem2 -->
     <a href="https://i.imgur.com/WzystxA.png"><img alt="Non-existent line indicators"
         src="https://i.imgur.com/WzystxA.png" width="580"></a>

-    The screenshot shows that there are two empty lines at the end of the buffer.
-The tiny horizontal dashes at the bottom of the left fringe are non-existent lines.
-The first of these tiny dashes mark the end of the buffer.
-Note: This is similar to how Vim displays the tilde symbol (`~`) to show non-existent lines.
-The empty lines at the end of a buffer can be removed with the key sequence `M-x delete-trailing-whitespace RET`.
+    The screenshot shows that there are two blank lines just before the end of the buffer.
+The tiny horizontal dashes on the left fringe mark the end of the buffer.
+Note: This is similar to how Vim displays the tilde symbol (`~`) to show the end of the buffer.
+    The trailing blank lines at the end of a buffer can be removed with the key sequence `M-x delete-trailing-whitespace RET`.

   - Show buffer boundaries in the left fringe: